- Ordering and Materials

 You'll find detailed instructions on how to return your test materials in the coordinator manual.

-If the courier doesn’t arrive at the scheduled time, please either call UPS to reschedule or drop off the materials to the closest UPS location no later than the day after the exam.
+If the courier doesn’t arrive at the scheduled time, call UPS to reschedule or drop off the materials to the closest UPS location no later than the day after the exam.

 Scores and Billing